This article has links to products and services we love, which we may make commission from.

 - Take a full or half-day tour of the island on an off-road vehicle and learn about the Island’s history.

-- Brush up on your photography skills as you keep an eye out for wild horses, deer, seals, and more.
+- Focus on your photography skills as you watch for wild horses, deer, seals, and more.

 - Head to the Visitor’s Center to learn about all the activities the rangers have scheduled for the week.